3ahmnm-htlsbg/inclass-WebGL-cs-vgoette/README.md

-# home-WebGL-movingBall-cs-vgoette
+# inclass-WebGL-cs-vgoette

 ### Project description:
 The project consists of a canvas (960x600), with a button, a text, four Empty Game Objects, a GameObject ball (imported) and a script

-When the button is pressed the ball moves randoly to one of four positions (PosBottomLeft, PosBottomRight, PosTopLeft, PosTopRight
+When the button is pressed the ball moves randomly to one of four positions (PosBottomLeft, PosBottomRight, PosTopLeft, PosTopRight )

 ### Development platform:
 * Windows 10;